lord22shark/dekstop/README.md

     SET DEKSTOP_PATH=/path/to/my/desired/folder && SET DEKSTOP_PORT=5000 && node index.js
     ```

+> Running with Forever.
+This runs Dekstop as a deamon... and to manage its child process, use forever commands.

+1. FOREVER -> in this project (root directory) runs the following command:

+    ```bash
+    forever start -m 1 -l dekstop.forever.log -o dekstop.log -e dekstop.log -a -f -d -v -t index.js "[PATH]" "[PORT]"
+    ```

+`PATH` and `PORT` are optional parameters like running directly with node.
+If no envvars provided, Dekstop will use default values.

 # CHANGELOG

 1. **2017-08-25 11:23:** added the clipboard function.
 Still needs some adjustments (like clipboard by active section).
 To use it, press Ctrl + Shift + #, being # a number between 0 and 9.
 Another included feature is `viewOnlyMode`.
 You can open this in another machine, another browser with `/#view`.
 It is quite useful if you want a clipboard between 2 or more machines.
+2. **2018-01-02 17:45:** removed Windows specific dependencies, allowing to run with Forever